enterprise file sync and share (EFSS) computer worm

 Tip

-IT administrators must understand the top file sharing security risks and what to do to ensure they don't create vulnerabilities for the broader organization.
+IT administrators must understand the top file-sharing security risks and how to ensure they don't create vulnerabilities for the broader organization.

-File sharing is one of the most common activities of daily life online, but if users aren't careful, it can expose them and their organizations to a wide range of security risks.
+File sharing is one of the most common activities of daily life online, but if users aren't careful, they can expose themselves and their organizations to a wide range of security risks.

 Whether a single image or a complex computer program, file sharing underpins our professional, consumer and personal lives on the internet.
 This pervasiveness creates several potential attack vectors for anyone with malicious intent.
 The best defense starts with an awareness of the possible threats.

-Explore the seven most common file sharing security risks and the key considerations users and IT administrators should keep in mind to mitigate danger.
+Explore the 10 most common file-sharing security risks and key considerations users and IT administrators should keep in mind to mitigate danger.

 1. Malware

-File sharing can enable bad actors to install or bundle viruses, worms, spyware, Trojan Horses or other malicious code into files.
-This is somewhat more common in peer-to-peer (P2P) networks, where it is more difficult to verify if the source of a file is trustworthy, but the risk can still penetrate organizations.
-If an employee opens a file containing malware on an enterprise network, that can expose the broader network to attack.
+File sharing can enable bad actors to install or bundle viruses, worms, spyware, Trojan horses or other malicious code into files.
+Peer-to-peer (P2P) networks are more likely to host this harmful content, as users struggle more to verify the trustworthiness of a source.
+Still, the risk can penetrate organizations.
+If an employee opens a file containing malware on an enterprise network, it can expose the broader network to attack.

-Mitigate this threat by understanding how to recognize malware and raise awareness of related social engineering threats such as phishing or offers for free software.
-With the rapidly changing nature of attacks, the risks of malware are always evolving, so it's also critical to ensure that all devices and networks have the latest security updates.
+Teams should understand how to recognize malware and raise awareness of related social engineering threats, such as phishing or offers for free software, so they can mitigate these threats.
+With the rapidly changing nature of attacks, the risks of malware are always evolving, so all devices and networks should have the latest security updates.

 The 10 types of malware